 Presented by Hospice Foundation of America’s Annual Living With Grief Program

-Grand Rapids, Michigan, April 24, 2014 – Arbor Hospice will host a video webcast of “Helping Adolescents Cope with Loss” for health professionals in the Grand Rapids area on Friday, June 6.
+Detroit, February 26, 2014 – Arbor Hospice will host a video webcasts of “Helping Adolescents Cope with Loss” for health professionals in Michigan.

 Presented by the Hospice Foundation of America, or HFA, this annual Living With Grief Program provides distance-learning opportunities to healthcare and hospice workers, educators, social workers, counselors, clergy, funeral directors and other professionals who assist adolescents coping with grief.

-The morning conference, which runs from 8:30-11:30 a.m., will feature a panel discussion led by Frank Sesno, director of the School of Media and Public Affairs at The George Washington University, will be offered on the following dates:
+The teleconference, which will feature a panel discussion led by Frank Sesno, director of the School of Media and Public Affairs at The George Washington University, will be offered on the following dates:

 The program is designed to help professionals:

 - Identify the three developmental issues encountered in adolescence

 - Indicate the ways death, grief and loss of a loved one can complicate adolescent development

 - Understand the ways that the developmental issues of adolescence can both complicate and facilitate the ability of the adolescent to cope with life-threatening illness

 - Identify issues that should be addressed in providing care for adolescents as well as their peers and siblings in coping with life-threatening illness